 Unless you can embrace the differences in each friend group, culture, and overall lifestyle where you’re living, it won’t be an easy road.
-When I’m traveling, I realize that things will not be as clean, timetables will probably not exist, the people I’m around are more likely to be from different cultures with very little in common with how I grew up.
+When I’m traveling, I realize that things will not be as clean, timetables will probably not exist, and the people I’m around will more likely be from different cultures with very little in common with how I grew up.

 Traveling successfully means that in order to fit in and appreciate each place, you have to change a little bit each time.
 Some would say this means not being true to yourself, but in reality it’s just letting different parts of your personality show.

 Normalcy will be almost impossible to grasp.
 Reverse culture shock will be real.
 Assimilating to the world of non-travelers, should you ever decide to become one again, will be more difficult than you ever imagined.

 In closing, traveling opens a lot of doors, promotes the opportunity to have amazing and eye-opening experiences in beautiful places, and exposes you to all kinds of amazing people.
 It also means a lot of changes to your lifestyle and sense of self.
 Like anything it can be both good and bad.

 All that said, I wouldn’t trade it for the world.